2021 British Athletics Championships: Women

 In addition, Dina Asher-Smith, Beth Dobbin, Imani-Lara Lansiquot, Daryll Neita, Ashleigh Nelson and Asha Philip were selected for the women's 4 x 100 metres relay.
 Zoey Clark, Emily Diamond, Jessie Knight, Laviai Nielsen, Ama Pipi, Jessica Turner, Hannah Williams, Jodie Williams and Nicole Yeargin were selected for the women's 4 x 400 metres relay.

 Parasports – Men

 Note: UK Athletics only published results for parasport track events.
 No results for field events were published.

 Parasports – Women

 Note: UK Athletics only published results for parasport track events.
 No results for field events were published.

 Other Olympic trials

 Key: Q – qualified for the 2020 Summer Olympics.

 Men

 In addition, Callum Hawkins was pre-selected for the marathon event prior to the trial event.
 Sam Atkin was additionally selected for the 10,000 metres race.

 Women

 The two remaining places for the marathon were awarded to Jess Piasecki and Stephanie Twell, neither of whom participated at the trial event.
-No British women were selected for the 20km walk event at the 2020 Summer Olympics.
+No British women were selected for the 20 km walk event at the 2020 Summer Olympics.